Why Don't We Use More Ram Disks?

 Practical Implementation (Beginner)

 On Linux this is fairly straight forward.
-We can create a temporary drive that doesn’t survive reboots.
+We can create a temporary drive that does not survive reboots.
 First we create a mount point folder and then assign it as our ram disk using the tmpfs file system.

 tmpfs Filesystem Mount Options